 Now, there were rules that had to be honored in the valley, and chief among them was this: Remain in the valley, and ask as few questions as possible.
 For a long time, this seemed reasonable enough to the woman, because here was a place of plenty in a world with little enough of that.
 So the woman lived for many years – who can say how many? – in comfort and contentment.

 She had friends among the creatures of the valley, and her closest was the falcon she had taught to hunt with her.
-The bird was good-natured and submitted to the hood and the woman’s instructions most of the time, but within their chest beat the heart of a creature who knew freedom and valued it above just about anything else.
+The bird was good-natured and submitted to the hood and the woman’s instructions most of the time, but within its chest beat the heart of a creature who knew freedom and valued it above just about anything else.
 While the woman had agreed to follow the rules and remain in the valley, the falcon had not, and it often left to explore and return with stories about what it had seen and learned beyond the borders.
 Towers of glass and steel, cities beyond measure, mountains that reached toward the skies and seemed to touch them, and so many creatures and people and adventures to be found.

 The falcon always returned, though, and the woman always asked, “What did you see in your travels?”

 The falcon answered each time, but after who knows how many journeys, the bird began to hear the question underneath the question: What would I find if I left?
-And *that* answer, no matter what the falcon had seen in their travels – mountains or oceans, tiny villages or swollen cities – was always the same.
+And *that* answer, no matter what the falcon had seen in its travels – mountains or oceans, tiny villages or swollen cities – was always the same.

 “Those who need what you have, and those who have what you need.”